45

 Lower-income families (under $30K)

 Families earning under $30,000 pay $13,048 net annually, totaling about $52,192 over four years.
 The discount off sticker is substantial.
-Combined with Pell aid, low-income students at Randolph face one of the more affordable private-college paths in this batch.
+Combined with Pell aid, low-income students at Randolph face one of the more affordable private-college paths in our dataset.
 The risk is the 46.4% completion rate - low-income students who don't finish carry meaningful debt without the credential.

 Middle-income families ($30K-$110K)